 It’s no secret that college students are some of the most stressed people on the planet.
-From grueling class schedules, deadlines, acclimating to independence, and somehow maintaining employment and a social life, it can easily become overwhelming.
+From grueling class schedules, and deadlines, acclimating to independence, and somehow maintaining employment and social life, can easily become overwhelming.
 Perhaps it is this perfect storm that better explains why college students are one of the most affected demographics by various mental health disorders.

-Depression and Anxiety in College: A Growing Problem
+Depression And Anxiety In College: A Growing Problem

 Whether it’s merely that we as a society are more informed and aware of mental disorders, or that they’re simply becoming more common among people, it’s been at the forefront of discussions the past few years.
 As our understanding and overall acceptance deepens surrounding different mental health issues, taking a closer look at those affected has provided some startling statistics.

 One particular individual, Jake Heilbrunn, explored these very statistics as he dealt with his own struggles with depression and anxiety.
-According to Heilbrunn, The New York Times estimates that one-third of all college students have experienced depression so severely that they found it was difficult to function.
+According to Heilbrunn, The New York Times estimates that one-third of all college students have experienced depression so severe that they found it difficult to function.
 Also, 46 percent of college students in general have expressed that they felt “things were hopeless” at least once in the last year.

 The horrifying statistics don’t stop there either.